laurabejder/OPMs-and-Universities/README.md

 - `FOIA-2019`: Contracts between schools and OPMs collected by the Century Foundation before 2022.
 - `FOIA-2022`: Contracts between schools and OPMs collected through FOIA requests to the schools in the fall of 2022
 - `data.csv`: Data on the partnerships including name of the university/college, OPM, invisitibility meassure and start and end dates for the contracts.
 See variable description below.
 - `contact_content.csv`: Descriptions of the content of each contract.
 See variable description below.
+Only invisible partnerships are included.

 `data.csv`